 Hello.
-I have a question that wakes me ...
-I want to ask you to compare 2 ginseng from the Ariadne.cz store: I know that the 3-year-old does not have such a strong ratio of active substances as 6-year-old Liang, but from the financial point of view it is a big difference .
-So, if you recommend a daily dose of 3g of a 6-year-old ginseng, will it be cheaper to take 9g 3-year ginseng?
-Or is it that in the 3-year ginseng there are still no substances (some essential) containing up to 6-year ginseng?
+I have a question like this that wins my head ...
+I want to ask you to compare 2 ginseng from the Ariadne.cz store: I know that the 3-year old does not have such a strong ratio of active substances as 6-year-old Liang, but from the financial point of view it is a big difference .
+So if you recommend a daily dose of 3g of 6-year-old ginseng, will it take cheaper to enjoy 9g ginseng 3-year-old?
+Or is it that in the 3-year ginseng there are still no substances (some essential) containing up to 6-year-old ginseng?
 Thank you for answer.
 Jiří K.

 In short, the answers to your two questions are "yes" and "no":

 - Yes, the 3-year-old woman is paid more for the panaxoside total.
-(Beware, this does not have to be true for all cheap ginseng - they can have panaxosides total ten times less!)
+(Beware, this does not have to be true for all cheap ginseng - they can have panaxosides as much as ten times less!)

-- No, as far as I know, there is no substance in a 6-year-old ginseng , and it could not even be detected in 3-year-old gins in small quantities.
+- No, as far as I know, there is no substance in a 6-year-old ginseng , and it could not even be detected in small amounts in a 3-year-old ginger.

-According to the TCM tradition, only adult ginseng is suitable for serious treatment, making the older the better.
+According to the TCM tradition, only adult ginseng is suitable for serious treatment, so the older the better.
 There are certain reasons to question this tradition.
-The Principle of Asian Tradition is the uncritical assumption of ancestral knowledge.
+The Principle of Asian Tradition is the uncritical acceptance of ancestral knowledge.
 Personally, I do not think there is any difference between ginseng 6-year-old and wild ginseng 50-year-old, but people do not explain it.

-But again, we get to what I do not want and I have to emphasize: that gens and modern science do not understand.
-I repeat the use of ginseng in medicine is not a result of modern research .
-This is just a confirmation that the effects of ginseng are not the result of a fantasy of charlatans.
-Contemporary science over all gene databases is still not able to predict what clinical effects a given set of molecules will and will not have.
-(And I just came back from a lecture by Justin Lamb of MIT managing that database .)
-Consequently, current science does not tell us how much a 6-year-old ginseng is better than a 3-year-old.
-There is no other way than the long clinical testing that the TCM is behind.
-Perhaps the closest approximation of contemporary science to the problem of optimal ginseng age was last year's Korean publication, Sathiyamoorthy2010ggo , which examined ginseng's distinction between 14-year, 4-year-old and root hair, analyzing several thousand species of mRNA molecules and concluding nothing at all.
+But again, we get to what I do not want, and I have to emphasize: that gens and modern science do not understand.
+I repeat, the use of ginseng in medicine is not a result of modern research .
+This is just a confirmation that the effects of ginseng are not the result of fantasy of charlatans.
+Current science across all gene databases is still not able to predict what clinical effects a given set of molecules will and will not have.
+(And I just came back from a lecture by Justin Lamb of MIT managing this database .)
+Consequently, contemporary science does not tell us how much a 6-year-old ginseng is better than a 3-year-old.
+There is no other way than the long clinical testing that the TCM has behind.
+Perhaps the closest approximation of contemporary science to the problem of optimal ginseng age was last year's Korean publication, Sathiyamoorthy2010ggo , which examined ginseng's distinction between 14-year, 4-year-old and root hair, analyzing the presence of several thousand species of mRNA molecules and concluding nothing at all.

-So to finally give some resolution: For an average healthy person, a young ginseng is enough for a daily boost, for the sick and for people under heavy strain, rather, the 6-year-old.
+So to finally give some resolution: For an average healthy person, a young ginseng is enough for a daily boost, for the sick and for people under heavy strain the 6-year-old.